Hack

 which points to the same server so that the test suite can deploy apps freely.

-deployment for running your integration tests.
-The test suite does not deploy
+The test suite does not deploy Traefik for you.

 bats -Tp tests/integration/autocomplete.bats